 There are thousands of WordPress plugins available on the web, and they all have their functions; good and evil.
 Being the biggest CMS in the market today, WordPress gets its fair share of attacks which are mostly triggered by malicious or outdated plugins.
 It is, therefore, imperative to install and activate only the plugins you require to run your blog to avoid being an easy prey of hackers.

-Keep an eye at the number of downloads the plugin has (a useful plugin ideally has the highest number of downloads compared to others in the same keyword category or with similar functionalities).
+Keep an eye on the number of downloads the plugin has (a useful plugin ideally has the highest number of downloads compared to others in the same keyword category or with similar functionalities).

 Some of the most common plugins that are a must-have for any WordPress blogger are: